‘The King’ Opens In North America Box Offices — K-Movie Starring Jo In Sung And Jung Woo Sung Parallels Korea’s Political Climate [Video And Review]

 The first outcome is from Jung Woo Sung who is the leading prosecutor in the land.
 He uses all his power and manipulation to stay on top and even has means to become even more powerful by pursuing political ventures.
 He is likened to South Korea’s impeached President Park as he had to get caught to fall.

 On the other hand, Jo In Sung represents someone who also wanted to attain great power but regains his conscience on the way primarily through falling flat on his face.
 After he loses everything including his close friend Choi Doo Il (Ryoo Joon Yeol), he turns a new leaf and realizes he should have been a true prosecutor who seeks justice.
-He teams up with Kim Ah Joong, another political figure who actually wanted to weed out corruption within the government, and he aims to become the next President of South Korea, one who is truly for the people.
+He teams up with Kim Ah Joong, another political figure who actually wanted to weed out corruption within the government, and he aims to become the next president of South Korea, one who is truly for the people.

 - United States